-41. (1) A councillor may at the conclusion of a speech move "that the consideration of the matter be postponed to a fixed or undetermined date".

-(2) The motion-

-(3) The councillor who moved the motion may speak to the motion.

-(4) The councillor who moved the original motion in respect of the matter under debate may reply, after which the motion contemplated in sub-rule (1) must be put to the vote without further debate.
+- 41. (1) A councillor may at the conclusion of a speech move "that the consideration of the matter be postponed to a fixed or undetermined date". - (2) The motion- - (a) need not be in writing; and - (b) must be seconded. - (3) The councillor who moved the motion may speak to the motion. - (4) The councillor who moved the original motion in respect of the matter under debate may reply, after which the motion contemplated in sub-rule (1) must be put to the vote without further debate.

-(5) If the motion contemplated in sub-rule (1) is carried, the matter must be placed first on the agenda of matters to be considered at the meeting to which it has been postponed.

-(6) If the motion contemplated in sub-rule (1) is not carried, the meeting must proceed as though no interruption occurred.
+- (5) If the motion contemplated in sub-rule (1) is carried, the matter must be placed first on the agenda of matters to be considered at the meeting to which it has been postponed. - (6) If the motion contemplated in sub-rule (1) is not carried, the meeting must proceed as though no interruption occurred.